DiviProject/docs/source/index.html.md

 Michael Greenwood started at Microsoft as a senior developer at age 19, and rose to become a principal UX designer for projects such as Origami, Xbox, SQL Server, Windows 7, Windows 8, 8.1, and 10.

-David Kelley, formerly CTO of Hall Labs, one of the world’s top technology incubators, heads up Divi’s blockchain team.

 Divi’s advisors include Tim Sanders, formerly Chief Solutions Officer at Yahoo and Heidi Krupp of Krupp Kommunications, one of America’s leading PR firms.

 Advisors include Toni Lane Casserly, co-founder of Coin Telegraph, and Ramez Naam, noted futurist and winner of last year’s Phillip K Dick award for best Sci Fi novel.
 According to Naam, "Divi is the future.
 It's simple enough for everyone.
 It's cryptocurrency's Netscape, iPhone, or Tesla moment."